MicrosoftDocs/azure-docs/articles/virtual-machines/extensions/custom-script-linux.md

 * Write scripts that are idempotent, so running them more than once accidentally won't cause system changes.
 * Ensure that the scripts don't require user input when they run.
 * The script is allowed 90 minutes to run.
 Anything longer will result in a failed provision of the extension.
 * Don't put restarts inside the script.
-This will cause problems with other extensions that are being installed, and the extension won't continue after the restart.
+This action will cause problems with other extensions that are being installed, and the extension won't continue after the restart.
+* If you have a script that will cause a restart before installing applications and running scripts, schedule the restart by using a Cron job or by using tools such as DSC, Chef, or Puppet extensions.
 * Don't run a script that will cause a stop or update of the VM agent.
 It might leave the extension in a transitioning state and lead to a timeout.
-* If you have a script that will cause a restart before doing tasks like installing applications and running scripts, schedule the restart by using a Cron job, or by using tools such as DSC or Chef/Puppet extensions.
 * The extension will run a script only once.
 If you want to run a script on every startup, you can use a [cloud-init image](../linux/using-cloud-init.md) and use a [Scripts Per Boot](https://cloudinit.readthedocs.io/en/latest/topics/modules.html#scripts-per-boot) module.
 Alternatively, you can use the script to create a [systemd](https://systemd.io/) service unit.
 * You can have only one version of an extension applied to the VM.
 To run a second custom script, you can update the existing extension with a new configuration.
 Alternatively, you can remove the custom script extension and reapply it with the updated script.
 * If you want to schedule when a script will run, you should use the extension to create a Cron job.
 * When the script is running, you'll only see a "transitioning" extension status from the Azure portal or CLI.
 If you want more frequent status updates for a running script, you'll need to create your own solution.
 * The Custom Script Extension doesn't natively support proxy servers.
 However, you can use a file transfer tool that supports proxy servers within your script, such as *Curl*.
 * Be aware of non-default directory locations that your scripts or commands might rely on.
-Have logic to handle this.
+Have logic to handle this situation.

 ## Extension schema